 In a single system image (SSI) environment, the AT prefix keyword will be ignored if it is specified with a DirMaint command for a user or profile entry.
 If the AT prefix is an asterisk (), either by default or explicit request, then the directory change will affect the members to which the related directory entry applies.
 If the change is for an identity entry, the change will affect all members in the cluster.
 If the change is for a subconfiguration entry, the change will affect only the member associated with the subconfiguration entry.
-If a specific member is supplied in the AT prefix for an identity entry. its value will specify the system for which the identity's subconfiguration entry will be modified.
-If AT is specified for an identity or subconfiguration entry when a DASD management command has been issued, the AT keyword value will be used to select a DATAMOVE machine configured for the specified member.
-In this case, the FORuser prefix keyword must specify the subconfiguration entry name to modify a subconfiguration entry with the following DASD management commands: AMDISK, CLONEDISK, CMDISK, DMDISK, MMDISK, RMDISK, TMDISK and PURGE.
+If a specific member is supplied in the AT prefix for an identity entry, its value will specify the system for which the identity's subconfiguration entry will be modified.
+If AT is specified for an identity or subconfiguration entry when a DASD management command has been issued, the AT keyword value will be used to select a DATAMOVE machine configuration entry name to modify a subconfiguration entry with the following DASD management commands: AMDISK, CLONEDISK, CMDISK, DMDISK, MMDISK, RMDISK, TMDISK and PURGE.
 Otherwise, the AT prefix is ignored.